jt851113/Short-Url-System/readme.md

 Please note that the instructions provided assume a basic understanding of Git, Maven, and running Java applications.
 Make sure to provide any additional instructions or prerequisites specific to your application if needed.

 ## Future Work
-- [ ] Adding a RandomNumber DataBase to avoid conflict of random numbers.
+- [x] avoid conflict of random numbers.
 - [ ] Input checking system(check is web address or not).
 - [ ] Better front-end (Maybe ?)
 - [ ] Adding Users service